fg-research/website/blog/general/index.rst

     .. _electricity-forecasting-chronos-include:

-    Chronos is a foundational model for zero-shot probabilistic forecasting of univariate time series.
+    Amazon Chronos is a foundational model for zero-shot probabilistic forecasting of univariate time series.
     The model converts a time series into a sequence of tokens through scaling and quantization.
     The scaling procedure divides the time series by its mean absolute value, while the quantization process maps the scaled time series values to a discrete set of tokens using uniform binning...